DE0CH/de0ch.github.io/_posts/2021-08-14-russell-paradox.md

 title: "How big is the universe?
 It's so big that it's bigger than itself."
 ---

-Set in set theory deals with sets -- collection of things -- like the set all natural number is a set and the set of all polygons.
+Set theory deals with sets - collections of things, like the set of all natural numbers and the set of all polygons.
 Sets can contain anything (including sets) and can be however large.
 But even though a set can be easily larger than the entire physical (not just the observable) universe, there are sets that are too large to be a set.
 One of them is the set of everything (known as the universal set).
 Known as the Russell's Paradox, the proof itself is as spectacular as the result.
 The attempt to create a foundation accidentally created a creature too large to be contained.

 # A Short Proof